Winter Skin Care

 every morning, especially when spending time outside.

-you might think the sun's effects are diminished during the winter
+You might think the sun's effects are diminished during the winter

 months, nothing could be farther from the truth.